Instance methods

 Return value

-: Returns the current instance
+this: Returns the current instance

 $destroy()